Albertzue/learning_notes/aws/AIF/keypoints.md

 ```
 ### Which functionality does Amazon SageMaker Clarify provide (following are not right answers)
 11. **Integrates a RAG workflow**: RAG workflowsare used for combining retrieved documents with model outputs, typically in language models, but this is not a function of SageMaker Clarify.
-12. **Monitors the quality of ML models in production**: Monitoring model quality in production is handled bySageMaker Model
+12. **Monitors the quality of ML models in production**: Monitoring model quality in production is handled by SageMaker Model
 Monitor, notSageMaker Clarify.
 13. **Documents critical details about ML models**: This functionality is part of Amazon SageMaker Model Cards, which documents model details for transparencyand compliance.
 ---